louis-young/markdown-blog/posts/patterns-to-destructure-props-in-react-components.md

   url: "/blog/patterns-to-destructure-props-in-react-components/introduction.jpg"
 ---

 Today, we will explore various patterns used to destructure props in React components.
-Props (short for properties) are immutable properties that are passed down through React components from parent to child.
-They are key to React and it's unidirectional data flow.

 This article assumes that you're using functional components.
 If you aren't, a lot of what we're about to talk about isn't applicable due to how props are inherited by class components.

 There are many approaches and this topic can be quite subjective, so make your own judgements as to what works for you and your team.

+## What are props?

+Props (short for properties) are immutable properties that are passed down through React components from parent to child.
+They are key to React and it's unidirectional data flow.

-## Approaches
+## Patterns

-The three most common approaches we see when accessing props in React components are as follows:
+The three most common patterns we see when accessing props in React components are as follows:

 1. [Destructuring in the component parameters](#destructuring-in-the-component-parameters)
 2. [Destructuring in the component body](#destructuring-in-the-component-body)